wesbuck/DominionCardAPI/readme.md

 # Dominion Card API

+Full-featured Dominion Kingdom Card API using Django's REST framework.
+This API is intended to power companion apps for the board game Dominion and allows you to quickly and easily obtain card sets and card details for the Kingdom Cards used to play the game.

+API functions include:
+* Obtain a set of 10 unique random Dominion Kingdom Cards
+* Retrieve a list of Dominion Kingdom Cards based on filter criteria (name, cost, etc.)
+* Add custom Dominion Kingdom Cards
+* Get the information for a single Dominion Kingdom Card (random or specified)

-Full-featured Dominion Card API using Django's REST framework.
-Includes a command function to ingest Dominion Card data from a CSV file.
+This app includes a command function to ingest Dominion Kingdom Card data from a provided CSV file.

 ## Getting Started